dampierch/aneuploidy/exome_capture_readme.md

 ```

 ## SeqCap EZ HGSC VCRome
+* 45.1 Mb coverage
 * [roche website](https://sequencing.roche.com/en/products-solutions/by-category/target-enrichment/hybridization/seqcap-ez-hgsc-vcrome.html)

 ## SureSelect Human All Exon 38 Mb v2
+* 38 Mb coverage
 * [biostars guidance](https://www.biostars.org/p/57675/)
 * [agilent suredesign website](https://earray.chem.agilent.com/suredesign/index.htm?sessiontimeout=true)
   1. create login and workgroup
   2. find designs > SureSelect > agilent catalog

-* earliest in online catalogue is SureSelect Human All Exon V4
+* earliest in online catalogue is SureSelect Human All Exon V4, which has 51 Mb coverage (hg19)
 * emailed informatics_support@agilent.com for V2 on 9/24/2019
 * Mandar Bedse responded with S0293689_Covered.bed for V2
 * we want the "regions" bed file as the primary target file; the covered file is the bait
-* for V4, regions and covered are the same, so it may not matter
+* for V4, regions and covered are the same
+* Mandar Bedse confirmed that regions and covered are same for V2 as well 9/25/2019

 ### login info
 * login: chd5n@virginia.edu